werf/werf/docs/pages/documentation/reference/werf_yaml.md

 image: [main-front,main-back]
 ```

-You will need an image name when setting up helm templates to refer to the specific image defined in the `werf.yaml`.
+You will need an image name when setting up helm templates or running werf commands to refer to the specific image defined in the `werf.yaml`.

 ### Dockerfile builder